RobKenis/rob-kenis-dot-dev/docs/kubecon-2024/thursday/1-keynote.md

 Instead of picking and configuring separate components to make WebAssembly work on Kubernetes, you can leverage tooling like [SpinKube](https://www.spinkube.dev/) for an out of the box ecosystem.
 SpinKube has been submitted to the CNCF.

+## Top End Users

+### CERN

+They started looking at cloud native a couple years ago.
+Their challenge has been finding computing resources.
+They've gone from building in-house solutions to leveraging more open source tooling.
+This has led to less infrastructure maintenance, so they can focus more in scientific computing.